-Omlet is short for omlet-e gojeh farangi (tomato omlette).
+Omlet is short for omlet-e gojeh farangi (tomato omelette).
 It’s a popular dish everybody makes at home but in Iran you can always find it on the breakfast menu of restaurants, in road-side cafés and even in makeshift “tea houses” on hiking treks in the glorious snow-capped mountains overlooking Tehran, my home-city.

-Omlet is not only a breakfast dish.
+Omlet is not only a breakfast dish though.
 We eat it for lunch and dinner too, usually with bread but sometimes with plain steamed rice too.
 It’s absolutely delicious with sabzi khordan.
 This very Persian “undressed” salad is basically an assortment of soft herbs, radishes, spring onions and sometimes chilli peppers.
 We pick whatever we like from the bowl or basket and eat it with morsels of food.

 As with any similar dish there are many variations.
 Some people start with sautéing onions in butter or ghee.
-Some stir the eggs into the tomato sauce.
+Others stir the eggs into the tomato sauce.
 I like it in the simplest form, without onions and with the eggs kept whole on top of the delicious tomato sauce.
 There’s something about sunny-side-up eggs with runny yolks that brightens up my day.

 I have no idea about the origins of this dish.
 The word omlet is obviously not Persian.
 But it has always been around, probably since early twentieth century when tomatoes (called foreign plums to this day) gradually became the most used vegetable in Persian cuisine.
 A few years ago a hike in tomato prices caused quite a political stir in the country!

 Our omlet is quite similar to shakshuka, a popular Middle-Eastern dish of North African origin, but it’s not spicy and doesn’t include other vegetables such as peppers.
 My family loves shakshuka too and I often make it, with loads of peppers and spices.